 A week after the inspector came out I received a phone call from Value City they stated that they had decided not to honor the warranty as the damage was to "extreme" and violated the terms of the warranty.
 When I purchased the warranty I was given a pamphlet stating what would be covered and how to file a claim.
 Value City claims that the pamphlet is not the legal document containing the specifics of the warranty and that the actual warranty documentation, which was not furnished to me, contained stipulations pertaining to excessive damage.
 I asked to speak to the manager, who informed me that this claim would be returned to the Eastgate store and that they had the option of honoring the claim.
 I called the Eastgate store several days later and they gave me the same exact response I received from the Sharonville store.
 I asked that they at least review the claim and consider that I have spent several thousand dollars at their store over the past few years.
 I was passed to a manager who informed me they would not reconsider this claim and were cancelling the warranty on all of the furniture citing excessive damage.

-Review about: Value City Furniture Sales Representative.
+Product or Service Mentioned: Value City Furniture Sales Representative.

 Monetary Loss: $139.